+MTP7401: Embodied Spirituality

-MTP7401 Embodied Spirituality (3) Explore what it means to embody spirituality through reading, reflections, discussions, and personal experiences.
+Explore what it means to embody spirituality through reading, reflections, discussions, and personal experiences.
 Increase your understanding of theories, principles, and practices related to embodied spirituality and apply them to your uniquely creative spiritual autobiography.
 Integrate and awaken self within the context of living co-creatively with all of life and seeing it as sacred.

-MTP7403 Introduction to Transpersonal Studies (4) Become familiar with the concepts and theories of transpersonal studies.
+MTP7403: Introduction to Transpersonal Studies

+Become familiar with the concepts and theories of transpersonal studies.
 Learn the origins of transpersonal psychology, the contributors to the field, the research that is being conducted, and the applications of transpersonal studies to personal growth and academic fields.
 Discuss contemporary perspectives, counseling, education, society, and human well-being.
-Begin to learn the conventions of APA style formatting.

-MTP7406 Foundations in Transpersonal Studies (3) This course introduces theories and concepts of transpersonal studies.
+MTP7406: Foundations in Transpersonal Studies

+This course introduces theories and concepts of transpersonal studies.
 Students will learn about the origins of transpersonal studies, the contributors to the field, the research that is being conducted, and the applications of transpersonal studies to personal growth, counseling, education, society, and human welfare.

-MTP7601 Creative Expression and Transformation (3) Explore the relationship between creative process, psycho-spiritual awareness, and wholeness in self and community.
+MTP7601: Creative Expression and Transformation

+Explore the relationship between creative process, psycho-spiritual awareness, and wholeness in self and community.
 Participate in creative explorations using art, music, movement, writing, and Earth's inspiration around a variety of themes.
 Read material related to creativity, creative process, and healing through the arts.
 Design one professional application project that integrates creativity more fully into one's profession in community life.

-Prerequisite: TRP513: Creative Expression and Transformation
+TRP513: Creative Expression and Transformation

-MTP7603 Theories of Personality: Cross-cultural Perspectives (3) Learn personality theory, psychological inquiry, and psychological concepts by exploring Eastern, Indigenous, ecological, and Western perspectives on being human.
+MTP7603: Theories of Personality: Crosscultural Perspectives

+Learn personality theory, psychological inquiry, and psychological concepts by exploring Eastern, Indigenous, ecological, and Western perspectives on being human.
 Integrate cross-cultural personality theories, transpersonal practices, and personal experiences as a way of identifying own beliefs about being a healthy human.

-MTP7801 Spiritual Development Across the Lifespan (3) Become aware of psycho-spiritual approaches to life development.
+MTP7801: Spiritual Development Across the Lifespan

+Become aware of psycho-spiritual approaches to life development.
 Learn how psychospiritual evolution informs all aspects and stages of personal and professional lives throughout our lifespan.
 Explore universal themes that can transcend established spiritual traditions and apply them personally and professionally.